sarikasingh02z/SMILES-2026-Hallucination-Detection/SOLUTION.md

 The model has 24 layers.
 Each layer produces a hidden state for every token in the input.
 I needed to collapse all of that into one flat vector per sample.

 I went with the simplest approach that made conceptual sense: take the last real token from the final layer.
-In decoder-only transformers like Qwen, the last token attends to everything before it — it's essentially the model's compressed summary of the entire input.
+In decoder-only transformers like Qwen, the last token attends to everything before it, it's essentially the model's compressed summary of the entire input.
 So it felt like the right place to look for hallucination signal.

 This gives a 896-dimensional vector per sample, which is manageable.